 The use of table top exercises may be taken into consideration as an alternative for certain teams;

-Drills, such as Damage Control and Confined Space Entry- or Rescue drills, which require crew to be in close proximity may be conducted as table top exercises or instructional sessions, so that social distancing is maintained;
+Drills, such as Damage Control and Tank Entry/Rescue drills, which require crew to be in close proximity may be conducted as table top exercises or instructional sessions, so that social distancing is maintained

-Ships designated as being 'in quarantine' are allowed to cancel any drills until the quarantine has been lifted.
+Ships designated as being 'in quarantine' should not to conduct any drills until the quarantine has been lifted.

 7 Issue or Revalidation of a Dutch Certificate of Competency (CoC) or a Certificate of Proficiency (CoP) for tankers, Polar Code or IGF